 ||Students will receive written feedback on their coursework, and will have the opportunity to discuss that feedback further with the Course Organiser during their published office hours or by appointment.

 On completion of this course, the student will be able to:

-- Demonstrate, by way of coursework and discussion, an ability to understand, evaluate and utilise a variety of primary source material;
+- Demonstrate, by way of class discussion, an ability to understand, evaluate and utilise a variety of primary source material;

-- Demonstrate, by way of coursework, the ability to develop and sustain scholarly arguments in written form, by formulating appropriate questions and utilising relevant evidence;
+- Demonstrate, by way of coursework and examination as required, the ability to develop and sustain scholarly arguments in written form, by formulating appropriate questions and utilising relevant evidence;

 - Demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others.

 |John Boles (ed.)
 A Companion to the American South (Wiley-Blackwell, 2004) |

 Steven Hahn, A Nation Under Our Feet: Black political struggles in the rural South, from slavery to the great migration (Harvard, 2003)

 Grace Elizabeth Hale, Making Whiteness: The Culture of Segregation in the South, 1890-1940 (Vintage, 1999)

 Tara McPherson, Reconstructing Dixie: Race, Gender and Nostalgia in the Imagined South (Duke, 2003)